Haudenosaunee men's national lacrosse team

-The Haudenosaunee Nationals Men’s Lacrosse Team, formerly known as the Iroquois Nationals, represents the Iroquois Confederacy in international field lacrosse competition.
+The Haudenosaunee Nationals Men's Lacrosse Team, formerly known as the Iroquois Nationals, represents the Haudenosaunee Confederacy in international field lacrosse competition.
 They are currently ranked third in the world by World Lacrosse after winning Bronze at the 2018 World Lacrosse Championship.
-The team is organized by the First Nations Lacrosse Association.

 In June 2022, the Nationals dropped Iroquois from their name, adopting the name the Haudenosaunee Nationals.

+The Haudenosaunee are currently seeking to compete in the 2028 Olympics under their own flag, and have received support from both the Canadian and United States governments.